Renewable energy in the United States: Concentrated solar power

 To streamline consideration of applications, the BLM produced a Programmatic Environmental Impact Statement (PEIS).

-By the subsequent Record of Decision in October 2012, the BLM withdrew 78% of its land from possible solar development, leaving 19 e6acre still open to applications for solar installations, an area nearly as large as South Carolina.
+In October 2012, the BLM withdrew 78% of its land from possible solar development, leaving 19 e6acre still open to applications for solar installations, an area nearly as large as South Carolina.
 Of the area left open to solar proposals, the BLM has identified 285 thousand acres in 17 highly favorable areas it calls Solar Energy Zones.

 Solar thermal power plants designed for solar-only generation are well matched to summer noon peak loads in prosperous areas with significant cooling demands, such as the south-western United States.

 Using thermal energy storage systems, solar thermal operating periods can even be extended to meet base-load needs.

 A 2013 study by the US National Renewable Energy Laboratory concluded that utility-scale solar power plants directly disturb an average of 2.7 to 2.9 acres per gigawatt-hour/year, and use from 3.5 to 3.8 acres per gW-hr/year for the entire sites.

 According to a 2009 study, this intensity of land use is less than that of the country's average power plant using surface-mined coal.
 Some of the land in the eastern portion of the Mojave Desert is to be preserved, but the solar industry is more interested in areas of the western desert, "where the sun burns hotter and there is easier access to transmission lines".

 Some of the largest solar thermal power plants in the United States are in the south-west of the country, especially in the Mojave Desert.